 Craps is one of the fastest games in any casino and the most popular dice game in the world.
-Many players also find it the most thrilling one, as the fast-paced rhythm and non-stop action get their adrenaline going like no other gambling game.
-They claim that watching the dice roll and awaiting the outcome of a throw is a rush that can compare with a few other things in life.
-Watching a shooter (a person who rolls the dice) trying to get a winning throw as the crowds cheer him on (since most of them are betting on shooter) creates an atmosphere that is often similar to the ones found in big sporting events.
-This makes the craps game a center of attention on any casino floor and is an indispensable part of gambling folklore.
+Many players find it the most thrilling game, as the fast-paced rhythm and non-stop action get their adrenaline going like no other gambling game.
+The excitement of watching the dice roll and awaiting the outcome of a throw is a rush that compares with few other things in life.

-Some players claim that playing craps requires no betting strategy, but that isn’t necessarily true.
+Some players claim that playing craps doesn’t requires a betting strategy, but that isn’t necessarily true.
 There are many craps betting strategies that can be employed, but even the simplest crap betting strategy requires a deep understating of the game.
 Knowing when to hedge bet, what bets have low house edge, and how to play responsibly are the cornerstone of all the best craps strategies.

 How to Play Craps